Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

 1. Sign in to GitHub using the credentials provided in the environment detail tab of the integrated lab environment or via the credentials provided at the beginning of this solution guide.

-2. Select the `devops` repository that was created as a part of the earlier challenges.
+2. Select the `devsecops` repository that was created as a part of the earlier challenges.

 3. Under **Security**, expand **Secrets and variables** **(1)** by clicking the drop-down and select **Actions** **(2)** blade from the left navigation bar.
 Select the **New repository secret** **(3)** button.